2026

 Jansen, Anna; Steininger, Melissa; Mustafa, Sarah Al-Haj; Müllers, Johannes; Surges, Rainer; Helmstaedter, Christoph; von Wrede, Randi; Krüger, Björn

-Search Behavior – Metrics for Analysis of Eye Tracking Data Conference Forthcoming
+Search Behavior – Metrics for Analysis of Eye Tracking Data Conference

 @conference{jansen2025b,